A fridge that won’t turn off is a common issue, but thankfully there are a few DIY fixes you can try.

 The control board can be replaced just like any other part of your fridge.
 However, some things must be taken into consideration.

 The control board/relay is not cheap, so, in my opinion, unless your fridge is a high-end model or brand-new, you should never pay for repairs worth more than 50% of the price of a replacement fridge with the same features.

 Is it Bad if Your Fridge Always Runs?

 There are a few reasons why it’s bad if your fridge is constantly running.

-The most obvious reason is that this is going to increase your energy bill.
-Your fridge consumes a lot of electricity and if it never shuts off your bill is going to be that much higher.
-However, this is far from the most important reason why it’s good to fix your fridge.
+The most obvious reason is that constant operation will increase your energy bill.
+Your fridge consumes a lot of electricity; if it never shuts off, it’s bad news for efficiency.